eBay/tsv-utils/README.md

 ### tsv-append

 `tsv-append` concatenates multiple TSV files, similar to the Unix `cat` utility.
-It is header aware, writing the header from only the first file.
+It is header-aware, writing the header from only the first file.
 It also supports source tracking, adding a column indicating the original file to each row.

 Concatenation with header support is useful when preparing data for traditional Unix utilities like `sort` and `sed` or applications that read a single file.